Fingertips (band): 2002–2009: Formation and early years

-2010–2017: A New Voice
+2010–2017: Changing Direction

 In 2010, the Fingertips led by their lead composer Rui Saraiva decided to take a new turn.
 The need for a new voice, new sounds, a new image and attitude that complemented the group was emerging and they went in search of that voice.

 On 24 February 2010, from the partnership between LG Electronics, RFM (one of the most heard Portuguese radios) and the Fingertips launched an unprecedented contest.
 The objective was to find the vocalist of the band, led by Rui Saraiva.
 The RFM / LG Challenge toured eight cities in the country in the first phase, with a set of hearings for the candidates who signed up for the competition.

 On 8 May 2010, the final with 6 finalists was held in São Pedro do Sul, Viseu district, with Joana Gomes becoming the new voice of the Fingertips.
 With the arrival of Joana, the band finalized some ideas they had in the studio and released the advance single "Simple Words", their first song recorded with Joana Gomes.
 "Simple Words" puts the new melodic and intense sound of the band on the horizon.
 A ballad with the sweet and sensual voice of Joan, where you can listen to a melodic piano.
 The guitar solo brings back memories of past decades and delicate cuts with passion, in an individual and intense chorus.
 Composed by producers Rui Saraiva and Helder de Matos and marks the arrival of lyricist Virgílio Fino, a Londoner with big Portuguese roots.

 On 30 May 2010, the Fingertips took the stage at Rock in Rio Lisbon with the new vocalist Joana.
-In the concert, two special guests participated: the guitarist Alexandre Almeida and the Brazilian musician/singer Zé Ricardo, who performed the first single from the band "Simple Words" as a duet.
+In the concert, two special guests participated, the guitarist Alexandre Almeida and the Brazilian musician/singer Zé Ricardo, who performed the first single from the band "Simple Words" as a duet.

 Between months in studio and concerts in Portugal, the album "Venice" was released worldwide on the music market in March 2011.
 The Fingertips presented the work "Venice" with a special concert during Portugal Fashion 2011, with an image created by the designer Júlio Torcato, (friend of the band for many years) because Portugal Fashion is a place of fashion, and because fashion it is also what you hear.
 "Venice" includes the singles "Simple Words", "Thinking About You" and "Dreaming of the Moon".
 The song "Dreaming of the Moon" was remixed by DJ Pete Tha Zouk.
 The energy and spirit of the elements of the band made them inspired and there was still a lot of material to work on.
 The ideas were more and the need to put them in the studio was the main thought of the band.